openhab/openhab-webui/bundles/org.openhab.ui/CONTRIBUTING.md

 ## Cordova

 The Cordova project is located in the `cordova` folder.
 You shouldn't modify content of the `cordova/www` folder.
-Its content will be correctly generated when you call `npm run cordova-build-prod`.
+Its content will be correctly generated when you call `npm run build-cordova-prod` (see [NPM Scripts](#npm-scripts)).qq

 ## Documentation & Resources

 The openHAB docs provide a [Component Reference](https://www.openhab.org/docs/ui/components/) as well as docs for each component.
 You can find the components docs in the [`doc/components`](doc/components) folder.
-To generate the auto-generated parts of these component docs, run `node generate.js` inside the [`doc/components/src`](doc/components/src) folder.
+To generate the auto-generated parts of these component docs, inside the [`doc/components/src`](doc/components/src) folder.

 ### Framework7